StatusNULL/XAMPP-for-Windows/htdocs/xampp/readme_en.txt

 an installations as service by NT systems.
 So, simply close the Apache START command for shutdown.

+(2) To use the experimental version of mod_auth_mysql remove the # in the httpd.conf.
+Detailed information about this topic can be found on the left menu of xampp, once you started it.

-(2) To use the experimental version of Mod_Dav load the Modules mod_dav.so + mod_dav_fs.so in the httpd.conf by removing the # on
+(3) To use Mod_Dav load the Modules mod_dav.so + mod_dav_fs.so in the httpd.conf by removing the # on
 the beginning of their lines.
 Then try http://127.0.0.1:81 (not for Frontpage, but for Dreamweaver)

-(3) To use the experimental version of mod_auth_mysql remove the # in the httpd.conf.
-Detailed information about this topic can be found on the left menu of xampp, once you started it.

 MYSQL NOTES: